rovaughn/platform-docs/platform/manual/hasuractl/index.rst

 .. highlight:: bash

-hasura CLI
+Hasura CLI
 ==========

-The ``hasura`` CLI is a command line tool which is the primary mode of managing Hasura projects and clusters.
+The ``Hasura CLI`` is a command line tool which is the primary mode of managing Hasura projects and clusters.

 .. _hasuractl-installation: